deohayer/argapp/README.md

  * `args` - A dictionary containing each `Arg` and its value.
    The value is guaranteed to be set (can be `None`), so it is safe to use operator `[]`.
  * `apps` - A call stack of `App`.
-   The first item is the main `App`, the other items are sub-commands.
+   The first item is the main `App`, the other items are subcommands.
    The left-to-right order is preserved.
 Consider `"git remote add"`:
    1. `apps[0].name` - `"git"`
    2. `apps[1].name` - `"remote"`